cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 and `MsgServer` interfaces as replacements for the legacy queriers and `Msg` handlers respectively.

 In this ADR we explain how modules can make queries and send `Msg`s to other modules using the generated `QueryClient` and `MsgClient` interfaces and propose this mechanism as a replacement for the existing `Keeper` paradigm.
+To be clear, this ADR does not necessitate the creation of new protobuf definitions or services.
+Rather, it leverages the same proto based service interfaces already used by clients for inter-module communication.

 Using this `QueryClient`/`MsgClient` approach has the following key benefits over keepers:
 1. Protobuf types are checked for breaking changes using [buf](https://buf.build/docs/breaking-overview) and because of